ideadesignmedia/db.js/readme.md

 console.log(user)
 ```

-You can also define a scheme for the model to make it enforce type-saftey.
+You can also define a schema for the model to make it enforce type-saftey.
-The scheme is an object with the keys being the names of the properties and the values being the type of the property.
+The schema is an object with the keys being the names of the properties and the values being the type of the property.
 The type can be one of the following:
 'string', 'number', 'boolean', 'array, 'object', 'date'